 - October 2018, Idaho, $600,000 Verdict: Three young adults are aboard a small pleasure boat.
 Their boat is anchored in a lake after dark with its navigation lights turned off.
 A man operates a high-performance boat across the lake carrying three passengers.
 He runs into the anchored boat.
 The collision sends his boat airborne, throwing two of his passengers from his boat.
 He and the passengers on his boat survive.
 The collision, however, kills the three passengers in the stationary boat.
 The top of their boat is ripped off, and they are thrown into the water where they either die from their injuries or from drowning.
 The parents of the three young adults sue the operator of the other boat.
 The defendants argue, somewhat convincingly, that the plaintiffs should not have been drifting along the lake without their navigation lights on.
 However, the defendant was intoxicated when the incident occurred, and the court finds him to be 70% at fault for the crash.

 - February 2018, South Carolina, $1,000,000 Verdict: A sailor invites a woman to join him and his crew on their ship during a sailboat race.
 During the race, the captain of the boat swings a sail across the boat to change direction.
-He hits the women in the head, causing her to fall on the deck.
+He hits the woman in the head, causing her to fall on the deck.
 They continue with the race, despite her injury.
 Days later, after she goes to the hospital with body pain, nausea, and headaches, doctors determine that she suffered a permanent traumatic brain injury.
 During the trial, an expert maritime safety and boating consultant testifies that the captain should have looked to see that nobody was in the way before he swung the sail.
 This testimony is especially relevant because the woman had never been on a sailboat before and was not informed before embarking that she had to watch out for the sail.

 - November 2017, Missouri, $9,000,000 Settlement: A male college student, aged twenty, is approached by a Missouri State Highway Patrol Trooper while idling his boat on a lake in the Ozarks.
 The stop was made, he later alleged, because he saw the student littering.
 The trooper requests that the student board his boat for sobriety testing.
 There is an effort underway by local authorities to reduce the incidence of boating while intoxicated.
 After the sobriety test, the trooper places the student under arrest.
 He handcuffs the student and then puts a lifejacket on him completely improperly.
 The lifejacket is the wrong size, and the trooper neither puts the young man's arms through the straps nor secures the lower strap.
 The trooper proceeds to take the student to a state office for processing.
 He operates his boat exceedingly fast on choppy water, and the young student is ejected from the boat.
 His lifejacket, of course, comes off, and he struggles to keep his head above the water.
 After five to seven minutes, the police officer has still not succeeded in his rescue attempts-he is a poor swimmer-and the young man drowns.
 The officer was motivated by a desire to set a record number of arrests.
 The young man's parents are awarded $9 million in a settlement.